 “When it’s Time to Move Your Shop”, Pro Shop Column, Woodshop News Magazine, January, 2005.
 This article explains the best way to move a woodworking operation over a long distance.
 Topics covered included what keep and what to sell, costs and logistics.

 “Marketing and Sales for Northern New Mexico Wood Artisans--An Action PlanFor Wood Artists”, Prepared for the USDA by the Tri-Area Association for Economic Development and co-authored with Sherry Wise, 2002.
 This comprehensive document looked at the overall market for home furnishings, art objects and studio furniture.
 It then went on to explain strategies for artisans to identify and reach customers most likely to purchase their work.

-“Veneer Matching” Class to be presented at the AWFS trade show in Las Vegas, NV in July, 2017.
+PRESENTATIONS / SEMINARS:“Veneer Matching” Class to be presented at the AWFS trade show in Las Vegas, NV in July, 2017.
 Basics of working with veneers, matching and finishing.

 “Veneering Start to Finish with”, Marc Adams School of Woodworking, Franklin, IN, July 2016.
 This one week course in veneering began with the basic book match and go through four-, eight- and twelve-way matches.
 Hammer veneering and working with curves also were introduced

 “Wood Veneering Workshops”, Workhouse Arts Center, Lorton, VA.
 These weekend workshops cover the basics of working with fine wood veneers.
 2009